 The assignment of receipts to a state or states in the instance of a sale of a service that is delivered to the customer or on behalf of the customer, or delivered electronically through the customer, depends upon the method of delivery of the service and the nature of the customer.
 Separate rules of assignment apply to services delivered by physical means and services delivered by electronic transmission.
 (For purposes of this Reg.
 IV.17.(d).(3), a service delivered by an electronic transmission is not a delivery by a physical means).
 If a rule of assignment set forth in this Reg.
 IV.17.(d).(3), depends on whether the customer is an individual or a business customer, and the taxpayer acting in good faith cannot reasonably determine whether the customer is an individual or business customer, the taxpayer shall treat the customer as a business customer.
 If the state to which the receipts from a sale are to be assigned can be determined or reasonably approximated, but the taxpayer is not taxable in that state, the receipts that would otherwise be assigned to that state are excluded from the denominator of the taxpayer’s receipts factor.
 See Article IV.17(c) and Reg.
 IV.17.(a).(6)(D).

 Delivery to or on Behalf of a Customer by Physical Means Whether to an Individual or Business Customer.
-Services delivered to a customer or on behalf of a customer through a physical means include, for example, product delivery services where property is delivered to the customer or to a third party on behalf of the customer; the delivery of brochures, fliers or other direct mail services; the delivery of advertising or advertising-related services to the customer’s intended audience in the form of a physical medium; and the sale of custom software (e.g., where software is developed for a specific customer in a case where the transaction is properly treated as a service transaction for purposes of corporate taxation) where the taxpayer installs the custom software at the customer’s site.
+Services delivered to a customer or on behalf of a customer through a physical means include, for example, ground transportation and product delivery services where property is delivered to the customer or to a third party on behalf of the customer; the delivery of brochures, fliers or other direct mail services; the delivery of advertising or advertising-related services to the customer’s intended audience in the form of a physical medium; and the sale of custom software (e.g., where software is developed for a specific customer in a case where the transaction is properly treated as a service transaction for purposes of corporate taxation) where the taxpayer installs the custom software at the customer’s site.
 The rules in this Reg.
 IV.17.(d).(3)(B)1. apply whether the taxpayer’s customer is an individual customer or a business customer.

 Rule of Determination.
 In assigning the receipts from a sale of a service delivered to a customer or on behalf of a customer through a physical means, a taxpayer must first attempt to determine the state or states where the service is delivered.
 If the taxpayer is able to determine the state or states where the service is delivered, it shall assign the receipts to that state or states.